 Does pet insurance cover anxiety and behavioural issues?

-If your pet does suffer with separation anxiety, they might display some behavioural issues like mentioned above and these can become quite destructive to your pet and to your home.
+If your pet does suffer from separation anxiety, they may display some behavioural issues, such as those set out here.
+These can become quite destructive, not only to your pet, but also to your home.

 Generally speaking, pet insurance does not cover behavioural issues or routine visits to the vet.

 A pet policy is designed as a safety net to protect you against unexpected costs relating to your pet.
 You claim on this cover when your animal needs medical treatment from a vet due to accident or illness.